-Victims of Yakima, WA trucking accidents can suffer devastating injuries, especially considering the size differential between a semi and a passenger vehicle.
+Victims of truck accidents in Washington can suffer devastating injuries, especially considering the size differential between a semi and a passenger vehicle.
 You may have a claim to recover compensation, but filing a claim is complicated.
 Not only are the laws complex, but there are also multiple parties involved with a truck crash, including the driver, the trucking company, an insurance provider, and others.

 You do not have to face these difficult challenges alone.
 Our trucking accident legal group at Kapuza Lighty, PLLC will aggressively pursue all potential parties to obtain the compensation you deserve for your losses.
 Please contact our Yakima, WA offices to discuss your case, and read on for some general information about these cases.

-Yakima, WA Trucking Accident Attorneys Fight for Your Rights
+Yakima, Washington Truck Accident Attorneys Fight for Your Rights

 When a truck collision occurs due to the truck driver’s negligence, you may be entitled to compensation for your losses.
 Our lawyers will assist you navigating this type of claim, which requires you to prove:

 - The truck operator had a duty to drive with a reasonable degree of care so as to not cause a risk of harm to other motorists;

 - The driver breached this duty through negligent acts;

 - This breach led to the truck accident that caused your injuries; and,